Grahp/Website/pages/NixOS.md

 Honestly I just discovered that this exists.
 There are no other pages linking to this one, so I'm not really sure how you may have found yourself here.

+Maybe I should make a page about my setup.

 Below is the full contents of this page before adding this preface:

 - Declarative configuration (and reproducability and stability).